Otokichi: New life abroad

 Unable to return to Japan, the castaways started a new life in Macau.
 They seem to have worked as translators for the British trade legation and British missionaries.

 Otokichi is next recorded as working for the British trading company Dent & Co. in Shanghai in 1843.
 He apparently also worked as a crewman on American ships, and worked at helping Japanese castaways to return to Japan on board Chinese or Dutch ships, the only ones allowed to visit the country.
 He also engaged in business on his own behalf.

-Otokichi married a Scotswoman in Macao who later died of illness.
+Otokichi married a Scotswoman in Macau who later died of illness.
 His second wife, Louisa Belder, was half-German and half-Malay, living in Singapore, with whom he had a son and three daughters.
 He became a naturalized British subject, taking the name John Matthew Ottoson.
 "Ottoson" is said to have been a transliteration of "Oto-san" (literally "Mr. Oto"), a respectful nickname used by his Japanese friends.